JavaScript Is Eating The World

 Everything, because people are using JavaScript in place of Rust and C++.
 When my wife writes an app, she does 1% in C, just enough to pop up a WebView, and then does the other 99% in embedded JavaScript.
 This makes it 10 times slower, and 100 times harder to debug.
 Now she wants me to switch the backend to Node.js.
 She has even started teaching our kids to write non-web code in JavaScript, since "That is what Khan Academy uses!" (which is true).

-The only good thing about the JavaScript takeover is that
+The only good thing about the JavaScript takeover is that we no longer have to worry about Judgement Day.
+If the T-1000 is running JavaScript it will be too slow and buggy to harm anyone.

 Re: (Score:2)